This week, we give advice on CVs ahead of the inevitable surge in recruitment activity at the start of the year.

 4) Write about achievements not duties.

-The most common thing I see on CV’s is a list of duties under each job that looks as if it was copy/pasted from a job spec.
-(I mean, it probably was?).
+The most common thing we see on CV’s is a list of duties under each job that looks as if it was copy/pasted from a job spec.
+(We mean, it probably was?).

 When writing about what you did in each job, think about the difference between you and the worst person ever to do your job.
 If you write a list of duties, there is no difference.
 The achievements are what makes you stand out.
 What projects did you complete?
 Did you push out new processes?
 Did you eventually stop everyone using CamelCase for variables?
 What did you literally DO?
 Highlight your individual impact, upskilling and team success.